FAQs related to EP 1.204

 A number of federal laws and regulations, including Title IX, the Violence Against Women Act, and the Clery Act mandate how institutions respond to such allegations.
 Many types of sex discrimination also constitute violations of Hawai’i law.

-All members of the campus community, guests and visitors are protected by Interim EP 1.204 regardless of their sexual orientation or gender identity.
+All members of the campus community, guests and visitors are protected by EP 1.204 regardless of their sexual orientation or gender identity.
 The University has jurisdiction over all acts of sexual misconduct involving members of the campus community, no matter where they occur, whether on- or off-campus.